-Most silver (about 70% of it) is mined as a byproduct of other industrial and precious metal mining efforts.
+Most silver (about 70% of it) gets mined as a byproduct of other industrial and precious metal mining efforts.
 Only a tiny amount of silver comes from ‘silver-only’ mining efforts.
 The reason for this has much to do with the difficulty in profitably executing silver mining only efforts.

 Annual Silver Production by Country

-According to Thomson Reuters, world silver demand has outstripped annual silver supply levels 7 out of the last 10 years running.
+According to Thomson Reuters, world silver demand has outstripped annual silver supply levels 7 out of the last 10-years running.

 Silver as a Percentage of Global Financial Assets is Extremely Tiny